Constitution of the United States: Ratification by the states

 Within three days of its signing on September 17, 1787, the Constitution was submitted to the Congress of the Confederation, then sitting in New York City, the nation's temporary capital.
 The document, originally intended as a revision of the Articles of Confederation, instead introduced a completely new form of government.
 While members of Congress had the power to reject it, they voted unanimously on September 28 to forward the proposal to the thirteen states for their ratification.
 Under the process outlined in Article VII of the proposed Constitution, the state legislatures were tasked with organizing "Federal Conventions" to ratify the document.
-This scheme ignored the amendment process dictated by the Articles of Confederation which required a unanimous vote of all the states.
-Instead, Article VII called for approval by just nine of the 13 states. a two-thirds majority.
+This process ignored the amendment provision of the Articles of Confederation which required unanimous approval of all the states.
+Instead, Article VII called for ratification by just nine of the 13 states—a two-thirds majority.

 Two factions soon emerged, one supporting the Constitution, the Federalists, and the other opposing it, the so-called Anti-Federalists.
 Over the ensuing months, the proposal was debated, criticized, and expounded upon clause by clause.
 In the state of New York, at the time a hotbed of anti-Federalism, three delegates from the Philadelphia Convention who were also members of the Congress—Hamilton, Madison, and Jay—published a series of commentaries, now known as The Federalist Papers, in support of ratification.

-Before the year's end, three state legislatures voted in favor of ratification.
-Delaware was first with a unanimous 30-0 vote, Pennsylvania second, approving the measure 46-23, and New Jersey third with an unanimous vote.
+Before year's end, three state legislatures voted in favor of ratification.
+Delaware was first, voting unanimously 30–0; Pennsylvania second, approving the measure 46–23; and New Jersey third, also recording a unanimous vote.
 As 1788 began, Connecticut and Georgia followed Delaware's lead with almost unanimous votes, but the outcome became less certain as leaders in key states such as Virginia, New York, and Massachusetts expressed concerns over the lack of protections for people's rights.
 Fearing the prospect of defeat, the Federalists relented, promising that if the Constitution was adopted, amendments would be added to secure individual liberties.
 With that, the anti-Federalists' position collapsed.

 On June 21, 1788, New Hampshire became the ninth state to ratify.
-Three months later, on September 17, Congress adopted the Constitution as the law of the land.
-It then passed resolutions setting dates for choosing the first senators and representatives, the first Wednesday of January (January 7, 1789); electing the first president, the first Wednesday of February (February 4); and officially starting the new government, the first Wednesday of March (March 4), when the first Congress would convene.
-As its final act, the Congress of Confederation agreed to purchase 10 square miles from Maryland and Virginia for establishing a permanent capital.
+Three months later, on September 17, the Congress of the Confederation certified the ratification of eleven states, and passed resolutions setting dates for choosing the first senators and representatives, the first Wednesday of January (January 7, 1789); electing the first president, the first Wednesday of February (February 4); and officially starting the new government, the first Wednesday of March (March 4), when the first Congress would convene in New York City.
+As its final act, the Congress of Confederation agreed to acquire 100 square miles of land from Maryland and Virginia for establishing a permanent capital.

+North Carolina waited to ratify the Constitution until after the Bill of Rights was passed by the new Congress, and Rhode Island's ratification would only come after a threatened trade embargo.